Tourist attractions – Good to Know

 Northern lights

-Northern lights can only be seen in winter (usually from early September until the middle of April).
-Two things must go hand in hand in order for northern lights to be visible: The sky has to be at least partially clear, and the sun has to be throwing fast moving solar wind towards Earth.
+Northern lights can only be seen in winter as they require darkness (usually from early September until the middle of April)and are best viewed away from light pollution.
+Two things need to align in order for northern lights to be visible: the sky needs to be partially clear, and the sun has to be throwing fast moving solar wind towards Earth.

 On auroraforecast.is you can check the aurora forecast and cloud cover.